widop/WidopFrameworkExtraBundle/README.md

 }
 ````

-If the request is not an XML HTTP Request, an AccessDeniedException is thrown.
+If the request is not an XML HTTP Request, an NotFoundHttpException is thrown.

 ## JSON Template Annotation